From BBQ to Blue Bell These 27 Foods Define Texas Flavor

 Among the thousands of people moving to Texas each year, many retirees choose small towns across the Lone Star State to settle down and enjoy their golden years.
 However, the largest Texas metro areas offer access to an unparalleled range of activities and highly-rated healthcare facilities, all easily accessible from budget-friendly in-town neighborhoods friendly to seniors.

-To help you decide if big city life in retirement is right for you, we took a look at what makes five of the largest metro areas in Texas popular among their residents and attractive to seniors.
+To help you decide if big-city life in retirement is right for you, we examined what makes five of the largest metro areas in Texas popular among their residents and attractive to seniors.

 Want to Retire in Texas?
 Here Are the 5 Best Big Cities to Consider